travis-ci/docs-travis-ci-com/user/languages/go.md

 ## Specifying a Go version to use

-Travis CI uses gvm, so you can use any tagged version of Go or use `tip` to get the latest version.
+You can use any tagged version of Go or use `tip` to get the latest version.

     language: go